awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 # Walkthrough: Creating a maintenance window for patching \(console\)<a name="sysman-patch-mw-console"></a>

 **Important**
 You can continue to use this legacy topic to create a maintenance window for patching\.
 However, we recommend using the **Configure patching** page instead\.
 For more information, see [Creating a patching configuration \(console\)](create-patching-configuration.md)\.
-Although many patching use cases benefit from patching instances on a schedule with a maintenance window, you can also run a one\-time patching operation manually without a maintenance window\.
-For more information, see [Patching instances on demand \(console\)](patch-on-demand.md)\.
+Although many patching use cases benefit from patching nodes on a schedule with a maintenance window, you can also run a one\-time patching operation manually without a maintenance window\.
+For more information, see [Patching managed nodes on demand \(console\)](patch-on-demand.md)\.

 To minimize the impact on your server availability, we recommend that you configure a maintenance window to run patching during times that won't interrupt your business operations\.
 For more information about maintenance windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.